npruehs/ue4-rts/README.md

 ## Adding Units

-1. Create a new Character blueprint.
+1. Create a new RTSCharacter blueprint.
 1. Set skeletal mesh, position, rotation, animation, capsule size and max walk speed as usual.
 1. Set pawn AI controller class to your RTSCharacterAIController.
 1. Add a SelectableComponent.